Amanda Anderson: Career

-Anderson received her Ph.D. from Cornell University, specializing in Victorian literature and contemporary literary, cultural, and political theory.
-Her work on the Victorian period has focused on the relation between forms of modern thought and knowledge (across both literature and the human sciences) and understandings of selfhood, social life, and ethics.
+Anderson received her Ph.D. in English from Cornell University.

-She taught at the University of Illinois from 1989 until 1999 when she joined Johns Hopkins University.
+She taught at the University of Illinois–Urbana-Champaign from 1989 until 1999 when she joined the faculty of Johns Hopkins University.
 She was Caroline Donovan Professor of English Literature from 2002 to 2012 and the head of the English department from 2003 to 2009.
-Her graduate teaching included courses on forms of argument in contemporary theory; Victorian internationalism; Victorian realism; and ethics and aesthetics in Victorian literature.
-She taught undergraduate courses on Jane Austen and Charlotte Brontë, nineteenth-century British fiction, and Victorian poetry and nonfiction prose.

-She was Director of the School of Criticism and Theory at Cornell University from 2008 until 2014, when she was appointed Honorary Senior Fellow.
+She was appointed Senior Fellow at the School of Criticism and Theory at Cornell University and served as Director of the School from 2008 until 2014, when she was appointed Honorary Senior Fellow.

-In 2012, she became Andrew W. Mellon Professor of Humanities and English at Brown University.
-In July 2015, she was appointed as the director of the Cogut Center for the Humanities at Brown University.
-The Center became an Institute in July 2017.
+In 2012, she joined the faculty at Brown University as Andrew W. Mellon Professor of Humanities and English.
+In 2015, she was appointed as Director of the Cogut Center for the Humanities.
+The center was elevated to an institute in 2017.

+At the institute, she developed the Collaborative Humanities Initiative, which sponsors a doctoral certificate in Collaborative Humanities.
+She has anchored the co-taught capstone course of the certificate, a Project Development Workshop, since 2019.
+The certificate and capstone course draw doctoral students from across the humanities and the humanistic social sciences.
+In her role as director she has also served on the advisory board of the international Consortium of Humanities Centers and Institutes since 2017.

-She delivered the Clarendon Lectures at the University of Oxford in November 2015 under the title "Psyche and Ethos".
+She delivered the Clarendon Lectures at the University of Oxford in November 2015 under the title “Psyche and Ethos”.
+They were published in book form by Oxford University Press in 2018.

-In 2020, she launched the podcast series “Meeting Street: Conversations in the Humanities.”
+From 2020–2023, she hosted the Cogut Institute’s podcast series “Meeting Street: Conversations in the Humanities.”
+The show features scholars speaking about a broad array of topics in the humanities, including environmental humanities, AI and big data, disability studies, critical university studies, and collaborative projects in mental health, virtual reality, happiness studies, and Black studies.